happyteamio/website/content/blog/launch-go-in-aws-lambda-slack-slash-command-example.md

 We’re missing one more thing before rushing to the code - IAM Role for our lambda function.
 Open up Roles section in [AWS console](https://console.aws.amazon.com/iam/home?region=eu-west-1#/roles) and create a new role named `lambda_basic_execution`.
-In the next step select `AWS Lambda` as Role Type
+In the next step, select `AWS Lambda` as Role Type

 ![](/images/post-go-aws-lambda/select_role_type.png)